TemoaProject/data/docs/source/usage.md

 ### `pull`

-Downloads a dataset from the **production** R2 bucket and verifies its integrity.
+Downloads a dataset from the appropriate R2 bucket (production or internal) and verifies its integrity.
+The bucket is determined by the dataset's configuration in the manifest.

 ```bash
 # Pull the latest version